C.R.A.F.T.

 I haven’t had a craft room since 2011.
-Pre kids when we lived in a tony condo in South Austin, I had what I called a multi purpose room.
+Pre kids when we lived in a small condo in South Austin, I had what I called a multi purpose room.
 Basically, a craft room with a futon so when Andy’s mom came to visit from Oregon, she had a cozy place to sleep.
 (You can see the before and after of my one and only craft room here.)

 Since then, we moved to Florida and I had a tiny craft closet where I utilized tons of clear shoe storage bins.
 We moved into our current house back in 2013, and I have what I consider an extra large craft cabinet.
 Up until about 1 month ago the craft cabinet organization was was more of a craft supply mountain that had avalanche potential at any moment.